PreMiD/Presences/.github/CONTRIBUTING.md

 21. Declare the Presence const **BEFORE** everything to avoid such rare issues that may occur; this is not a requirement by design so it could be removed in the future.
 22. Presences that target internal browser pages (like Chrome Web Store, `chrome://`, `about:` pages, etc) are **NOT** allowed as they require an _experimental flag_ to be enabled on the user's end and could potentially cause damage to their browsers.
 23. It is **FORBIDDEN** to code Presences for a site without adding support to its main language (e.g., a YouTube Presence coded with support for Portuguese and Japanese, but not English itself).
+24. You must compile all `TypeScript` files in your presence before making a pull request.

 After meeting all of the guidelines and having your Presence reviewed at least twice, your Presence will be merged with the store.